leonjyc/evdh/README.md

 这是 自由软件, 在 GNU GPLv3+ 许可证之下发布.
 请 阅读 LICENSE 文件获取更多信息.

-This is FREE SOFTWARE, released under GNU GPLv3+ please see LICENSE for more information.
+This is FREE SOFTWARE, released under GNU GPLv3+ <br />
+please see LICENSE for more information.

-    evdh : EisF Video Download Helper, auto download videos with analyse service provided by flv.cn (api.flvxz.com) Copyright (C) 2015 sceext <sceext@foxmail.com>
+>    evdh : EisF Video Download Helper, auto download videos with analyse service provided by flv.cn (api.flvxz.com)
+>    Copyright (C) 2015 sceext <sceext@foxmail.com>
+>

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+>    This program is free software: you can redistribute it and/or modify
+>    it under the terms of the GNU General Public License as published by
+>    the Free Software Foundation, either version 3 of the License, or
+>    (at your option) any later version.
+>

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+>    This program is distributed in the hope that it will be useful,
+>    but WITHOUT ANY WARRANTY; without even the implied warranty of
+>    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+>    GNU General Public License for more details.
+>

-    You should have received a copy of the GNU General Public License along with this program.
+>    You should have received a copy of the GNU General Public License
+>    along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ### 其它分支